M. G. Venkata Raghavan: Early life

 Venkata Raghavan was born on 14 May 1956.
 His father was M.G.
 Govinda Rao, a schoolteacher, and his mother, P. S. Savithramma, was a musician from Mysore.
 His mother introduced him to Carnatic music at the age of four and he gave his first recital when aged nine.
 Three years later, he sang the 72 Melakartha Raagas (major scales) of Carnatic music.

 Thereafter, he entered the traditional gurukula system, being tutored in Madras by M. Balamuralikrishna for nearly five years.
 The Madras Music Academy and Sangeet Natak Akademi provided him with merit scholarships.

-While developing his musical talent, Raghavan also graduated in science and engineering.
+Raghavan also graduated in science and engineering.

 Innovations

 Raghavan has revived several rarely heard difficult raagas, such as Nishada, Gamanashrama, Vakulabharana, Kanakambari and Jhenkaaradhvani.
 He has also created or evolved new raagas, including Kusumdharani, Khadyotakaanthi, Komalanagi, Vageeshwari Laasaki and Pranayaraagini.

 As a composer, he has created music for the Ashtapadias of Jayadeva, Daasa Saahithya, Vachanas of Shiva- Sharans, and the lyrics of many classical and modern poets in various languages, like, D. V. G, AdiShankaraacharya, Annamaacharya and Naareyanayathi of Kaivara.
 He has also transliterated and sang the Daasa Saahithya in Telugu, Malayalam and Tamil.

 In addition, Raghavan has sung in films.
 These include Adi Shankara, the world's first Sanskrit movie, Madhwacharya, Ramanujacharya, Shanthala and Krishnavathara.
 Prabhath Kalavidaru's ballets like Krishna vijayanthi, Srinivas-kalyana and others.